Miss Soit: Semester 2, Week 1 - Honi Soit

 Darlings, you know that I love gossip, but this is where things get even more torturously tedious.

-Tran was persuaded by Holman to switch positions and defect, after deciding that his original ticket was filled with stupol amateurs and lacked “robust political discussion.”
-However, Treacherous Tran remained on his original ticket for two weeks, stealthily spilling their sordid secrets.
-Grassroots bigwigs had a helping hand, with shrivelled-dick SRC President Liam Donohoe (who?) briefly advising Lancaster’s ticket and threatening to “destroy” their competitors.
+Tran was persuaded by Holman to switch positions and defect, after deciding that their original ticket was filled with stupol amateurs and lacked “robust political discussion.”
+However, Treacherous Tran remained on their original ticket for two weeks, stealthily spilling their sordid secrets.
+Grassroots bigwigs had a helping hand, with SRC President Liam Donohoe (who?) briefly advising Lancaster’s ticket and threatening to destroy their competitors.

 After Lancaster cucked her co-conspirators by nominating for SRC President (gasp!), Holman’s ticket tied up Liberal campaigner Justin Lai and college critter Madhullikaa Singh.
 My cunning carrier pigeons say that al-Rifai and Lai are looking to drop out from the ticket, but have been told to lay low until after the election.